juliennyambal/django_crud_example/readme.md

 ## 2. Experience with models and migrations

-We will start a branch new project and build a somple form that takes in data, stores it in the database and gets retrieved when needed.
+We will start a branch new project and build a simple form that takes in data, stores it in the database and gets retrieved when needed.

+The information about a user that will be collected from the form is:
+ - Name
+ - Photo
+ - Email
+ - Password
+ - Mobile Number
+ - Date of birth

+There will be 5 page actions from the user:
+ - Adding a user
+ - Deleting a user
+ - Editing a user's details
+ - Viewing a user's detail
+ - Listing all the users (Main page)

 Some steps will be assusmed:
  - python, pip are installed,